dpgonzale/ML-Information/README.md

 ## MLNotes.docx: Notes on Data Science and Machine Learning for beginners.

-## Keras Preprocessing (image):
+## Keras Preprocessing:
 Functions for loading, converting, and saving image data.
-The functions are in [utils.py](https://github.com/keras-team/keras/blob/master/keras/preprocessing/image.py) and exposed in [image.py](https://github.com/keras-team/keras-preprocessing/blob/master/keras_preprocessing/image/utils.py).
+Notes: on Keras installation dependencies The functions are in [utils.py](https://github.com/keras-team/keras/blob/master/keras/preprocessing/image.py) and exposed in [image.py](https://github.com/keras-team/keras-preprocessing/blob/master/keras_preprocessing/image/utils.py).

 Keras image preprocessing libraries requires installation of [Pillow Library](https://pillow.readthedocs.io/en/stable/installation.html).

 ## ML environment:
 There are multiple ways to develop and run machine learning models using a Windows 10 PC:
 ### 1. Use a VM (virtual machine) to run a Linux Desktop.
 Adam Geitgey preconfigured a VM with the most popular tools you will need, including:
 * Python 3.5
 * OpenCV 3.2 with Python 3 bindings
 * dlib 19.9 with Python 3 bindings